eudoxia0/eudoxia0.github.io/article/_posts/2023-01-16-how-australs-linear-type-checker-works.md

                   ^ (show_state_tbl b))
 ```

-In a borrow statement, we have to check that the variable's state is `Unconsumed`:
+In a borrow statement, we have to check that the variable's state is
+`Unconsumed`.
+Then we update the variable's state to either `BorrowedRead` or
+`BorrowedWrite`, depending on what kind of `borrow` it is, for the duration of
+the statement's body.
+Then, when the statement ends, we mark the variable as
+`Unconsumed` again.

 ```ocaml
   | TBorrow { original; mode; body; _ } ->